lyoness1/rithm/lesson/closures.md

   function addInner(y) {
     return x + y;
   }
-  return addInner;
+  return addInner;  // A _reference_ to the inner function is returned; `addInner` is not invoked here.
 }
 ```

-We would say that 'addInner' is a closure, because it is enclosed by 'addOuter'.
+We would say that `addInner` is a closure, because it is enclosed by 'addOuter'.

 What would you expect the outcome of the following code to be?